inkmi/erro/README.md

 *Initially forked from [snwfdhmp/errlog](https://github.com/snwfdhmp/errlog)*

-Erro (pronounced *'arrow'*) is a simple tool that helps finding the reasons for errors in your Golang code.
+Erro (pronounced *'arrow'*) is a simple tool that helps finding the reasons for errors in your code.

+Currently supported languages:
+* Golang

 ```
 yourProgram 2>&1 | erro